Understanding the Differences between Western vs Japanese Reiki

 WHAT HAYASHI TAUGHT

-Hayashi’s approach to Reiki consisted of two key aspects:
+Hayashi’s (and it is believed, Usui's) approach to Reiki consisted of five key aspects:

 Hands-On Healing – Techniques for treating others and oneself, incorporating intuitive hand placements and energy sensitivity.
 Aside from hands-on healing and distance Reiki, it also included advanced techniques for circulating blood, detoxifying, healing fresh injuries, eliminating unwanted habits and for balancing energy.